colemanjackson/Getting-Started-with-the-IBM-Cloud-Container-Service/README.md

 This lab is meant to be used with the IBM DeveloperWorks Course on the IBM Containers Service and Kubernetes.
-Watch the videos for each Lab stage prior to starting the Lab work.
+I wrote this while still employed with IBM, and I believe they have made a much better course from this work, which can be found [here](https://github.com/IBM/container-service-getting-started-wt)